wafflepie/afformative/packages/afformative/README.md

 #### Statics

 - `format: (value: any, suggestions?: string[], otherProps?: Object) => React.Node` A static method that can be used to format values without them being rendered as React elements.
-- `override: (nextFormat: NextFormat, nextFormatterOptions: FormatterOptions) => Formatter` A static method that can be used to override the configuration of any formatter.
+- `wrap: (outerFormat: OuterFormat, nextFormatterOptions: FormatterOptions) => Formatter` A static method that can be used to override the configuration of any formatter, returning a new formatter.
 The first parameter has the same signature as when using `makeFormatter`, except it receives the original `format` function as the first parameter to make defaulting easier.

 ---